Motorsport Week

 F1’s sliding scale rules, which came into effect in 2021, are reset twice in a year, meaning that aerodynamic testing is lessened for teams the higher they are in the championship.

-This means that teams towards the bottom are given more time, so Alpine, who sit bottom of the Constructors’ Championship, will be given almost double the amount of wind-on time in it tunnel compared to McLaren, the runaway leaders.
+This means that teams towards the bottom are given more time, so Alpine, who sit bottom of the Constructors’ Championship, will be given almost double the amount of wind-on time in their tunnel compared to McLaren, the runaway leaders.

 There is a baseline allowance, which allows teams to conduct 320 wind tunnel runs and 2,000 Computational Fluid Dynamics [CFD] tests across a time frame of just two months.